This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Yellow

 BHUTAN: Traditional Bhutanese men's clothing - known as the gho - is sometimes accessorized with a long silk scarf called a kabney.
 The kabney comes in a variety of colors, and national law stipulates which colors can be worn by individuals, depending on his profession and position in society.
 A yellow or saffron-colored kabney may be worn only by two men; the King of Bhutan and the Je Khenpo, or chief abbot.

 CHINA: one of the earliest places of human settlement and civilization in China was along the banks of the Huang He, or Yellow River.
 This area was made agriculturally productive by the deposits of rich yellow silt (known as ‘loess’) blown in from the north and west.
 Ever since then, yellow has been symbolic of fertility in China, both in the agricultural sense and in terms of humans.
 In the Chinese system of the cardinal directions, yellow is associated with the element of earth and is placed in the center of the compass, where all the directions come together.
 This has often been interpreted as representing China itself, which was referred to as the ‘Middle Kingdom’ by its ancient inhabitants.
 Most significantly, yellow symbolizes imperial power, especially the shade known as "imperial yellow" that was the sole prerogative of the emperor (commoners faced severe penalties if they were seen wearing the color in public).
-The golden or yellow-colored dragon was also one of the emperor's personal devices (the dragon being perhaps the most iconic emblem of Chinese culture).
+The golden or yellow-colored dragon was also one of the emperor's personal devices.

 CHRISTIANITY: To many Christians, yellow is a symbol of betrayal, treachery, and cowardice.
 This interpretation comes from the story of Judas Iscariot, who wrapped Jesus in his yellow cloak and kissed him right before betraying him to the Romans.
 Even today, calling someone “yellow” or "yellow-bellied" indicates a lack of bravery.